Toward Cybersecurity-Expert Small Language Models: CyberPal 2.0: A Suite of Cybersecurity Language Models

 \subsection{Results}

-\textbf{Results Compared to Baselines.} In Table~\ref{table:res}, we present results compared to the baseline models from the same families that CyberPal~2.0 was fine-tuned from.
+\textbf{Results Compared to Baselines.} Table~\ref{table:res} presents results compared to the baseline models from the same families that CyberPal~2.0 was fine-tuned from.
 Meaning, for example, we measure improvements across various benchmarks between Qwen3-8B and CyberPal~2.0-8B, which was fine-tuned from Qwen3-8B-base.
-Similarly, we compare the other models.
 On average, our models outperform their baselines by 7--14\%.
 We also observe substantial gains on key benchmarks such as CTIBench-RCM, where our models exceed the baselines by 16--31\%, and CTIBench-MCQ, where they achieve improvements of 8--12\%.
 We also include gpt-oss-120B as a reference to highlight our models' strong performance.

-\textbf{Results Compared to Open Source cybersecurity models.} We further evaluated our models against recent 7B–8B open-source cybersecurity models.
-We adopt the evaluation protocol from Section~\ref{eval_process} and assess recent open-source cybersecurity models \cite{weerawardhena2025llama, yu2025primus, lily_cyber_7b_v0_2, deephat_v1}.
-We omit PRIMUS-Reasoning on CTIBench because its training set was distilled from CTIBench \cite{yu2025primus}, making the comparison unfair.
-Since the baselines are 7B–8B, we report our 8B variant for a like-for-like comparison.
-Table \ref{table:hf_res} presents the full results: our 8B model outperforms all open-source baselines by a substantial margin.
+\textbf{Results Compared to Open Source cybersecurity models \& Additional Open Source Model Families.} We evaluated our models against recent 7B–8B open-source cybersecurity models; our 8B leads across all benchmarks.
+Full details are in Appendix \ref{appendix:open_source_models_performance}.
+Additionally, in Appendix \ref{app-comp-other-model-families} we evaluate our models against other open source model families.

-\textbf{Results Compared to Frontier LLMs.} Finally, we evaluated our models against state-of-the-art general models such as Sec-Gemini v1 and OpenAI's o1.
+\textbf{Results Compared to Frontier LLMs.} We evaluated our models against state-of-the-art general models such as Sec-Gemini v1 and OpenAI's o1.
 As evaluation is costly, we follow Sec-Gemini~v1 evaluation protocol and report results on the CTIBench benchmarks: CTIBench-MCQ and CTIBench-RCM \citep{ctibench}.
 CTIBench-MCQ assesses an LLM’s understanding of core cyber–threat intelligence concepts, while CTIBench-RCM evaluates model’s ability to perform Root Cause Mapping (RCM), identifying the underlying causes of vulnerabilities by correlating vulnerabilities records and bug tickets with weaknesses.
 This benchmark is considered a leading threat intelligence benchmark and serves as a strong indicator of a model's threat management capabilities.

 As shown in Figure~\ref{fig:sota}, our models are on par with—or better than—most frontier models. \textbf{RCM:} CyberPal~2.0–20B ranks first overall, surpassing Sec-Gemini~v1; the 14B, 8B, and 4B variants all ranked second and exceed the remaining frontier models. \textbf{MCQ:} the 20B and 14B models ranks second and third respectively, immediately behind Sec-Gemini~v1 and ahead of o1; the 8B model is competitive with GPT-4o; and even the 4B model outperforms much larger models such as Mistral Large and DeepSeek-v3, with performance close to o3-mini.